-Colorado is a breathtaking state to visit, but nothing gives you quite the feel for a state like heading to the fair.
+Colorado is a breathtaking state to visit, but nothing gives you quite the feel for a state like heading to the Colorado State Fair.
 You’ll learn more about Colorado and its food, crafts, livestock, art, and the other things that make that state special - all in one place.
 And because this is Colorado, there is, of course, a rodeo along with the fair!
 The fair takes place in Pueblo, about two hours south of Denver.

 Along with a rodeo, which is always a thrilling event, you can take in the usual fair events - see prize-winning livestock and agricultural entries and arts and crafts.
 Kids can experience the Butterfly Encounter, or watch the Rooster Crowing or Duck Quacking Contests.
 There are racing pigs, and a surfing and stunt dog show.
 And of course, there are all sorts of fun foods to try at the fair!
 There are deep-fried Oreos and Twinkies, gator on a stick, and Colorado’s specialty - Rocky Mountain oysters (nope.
 They’re not seafood.)

 You can also watch motorsports including a demolition derby and a monster truck demonstration, and see the horse show or the livestock show.

 There are plenty of amenities on-site at the fair.
 You can rent wheelchairs and strollers at the fair for a small fee.
 There are also places to charge phones while you’re there.
 Coolers and outside food and drink are not allowed inside the fair.

 Pueblo, CO 81004

 The 2021 lineup includes headliners Nelly, Jon Pardi, and George Thorogood.
 Other musicians include PRCA Ram Rodeo with Casey Donahew, Dustin Lynch, and Diamond Rio.

 Please call Tracey at 719-404-2023 to receive a reservation request form.